CocoaNutsUIUC/CocoaVaultDemo/README.md

 ### Coding!

-***Note: You should not simply copy and paste codes from the tutorial!
-Instead, type out every single lines of code!
-The process of writing out codes will help you to understand and learn them.***
+**Note: You should not simply copy the codes from the tutorial!
+Instead, try to understand every line of code as you type them.
+If you run into something you don't understand, either ask questions or stackoverflow it!
+Learning is an active process!

 ---